laravel/docs/hashing.md

 #### Verifying A Password Against A Hash

-The `check` method allows you to verify that a given plain-text string corresponds to a given hash.
-However, if you are using the `LoginController` [included with Laravel](/docs/{{version}}/authentication), you will probably not need to use this directly, as this controller automatically calls this method:
+The `check` method allows you to verify that a given plain-text string corresponds to a given hash:

     if (Hash::check('plain-text', $hashedPassword)) {
         // The passwords match...